strawberry-tools/www.strawberryssg.com/src/content/features.md

 ## Changes from Hugo

 **Goldmark** -  the Markdown renderer has a setting on whether or not to allow HTML in your Markdown files.
-Hugo has this set to false/off by default while Gotham has this set to true/on.
+Hugo has this set to false/off by default while Strawberry has this set to true/on.